Fulgencio R. Moreno

-Fulgencio R. Moreno (November 9, 1872 in Valle del Tapuá (now Limpio), Paraguay–December 9, 1933 Valle del Tapuá) was a Paraguayan journalist, financial expert, statesman and one of the most serious researchers of the Paraguayan history.
+Fulgencio R. Moreno (November 9, 1872 – December 9, 1933) was a Paraguayan journalist, financial expert, statesman and historian.
+He was one of the most serious researchers of the Paraguayan history.

 Childhood and youth

-Moreno was descendant of the Yegros (by the side of his mother), a family that had significant importance in Paraguayan history.
+Moreno was born on November 9, 1872 in Valle del Tapuá (now Limpio), Paraguay.
+He was descendant of the Yegros (by the side of his mother), a family that had significant importance in Paraguayan history.

 He went to high school in the Colegio Nacional de la Capital (National School of the Capital) and started to study Law in the Faculty of Law and Social Sciences, from which he, short time after, dropped out of because he consumed his time participating in political activities since 1900.
 He was an active member of the Colorado Party.

 He married Rosario González Filisbert and fathered many children.